JasonYoder2026/Clean-Stream/Documentation/Development.md

 This is where all of our UI reusable widgets are housed

 ### Logic
-This is where all of our back end logic resides.
+This is where our back end logic resides.
 Each subfolder is a specific feature that has been developed.

-* Authentication: All authentication logic
-* QrScanner: All the logic for our qr scanner.
+In our services sub folder is where all of our interfaces reside.

 ### Middleware
 This is where all of the controllers that UI uses to communicate with our backend reside.

 ### Pages
 This is where all of our UI pages reside.

+### Services
+This is the folder where all of our implementations of our interfaces reside.

 ### Testing
 This folder will have the exact same structure as inside of our lib folder.
 Only difference is that this directory will be where all of our tests reside.